elmol/zk-proof-of-humanity/README.md

 This project uses several scripts to help with the development and deployment of the contract.

--   start: This script runs the project on a local network, This script starts the local node and then compiles the contract and deploys it on the local network.
+-   dev: This script runs the project on a local network, This script starts the local node and then compiles the contract and deploys it on the local network.

 -   compile: This script compiles the contract using the command hardhat compile